Life can only be understood by looking backward

 [Date and start/end time of meeting]

-[Time when host will open online meeting] {I suggest opening the meeting platform at least 15 minutes before the meeting starts.
+[Time when the host will open online meeting] {I suggest opening the meeting platform at least 15 minutes before the meeting starts.
 This allows people, especially first-time users, time to get online}

-Meeting starts promptly at [start time]
+The meeting starts promptly at [start time]

 Please check out the following three links before the meeting: